ploomber/ploomber/README.md

 Ploomber is the simplest way to build reliable data pipelines for Data Science and Machine Learning.
-Provide your source code in a standard form and Ploomber will automatically construct the pipeline for you.
+Provide your source code in a standard form, and Ploomber automatically constructs the pipeline for you.
 Tasks can be anything from Python functions, Jupyter notebooks, Python/R/shell scripts, and SQL scripts.

-Once your pipeline is constructed, you'll be equipped with lots of development features to experiment faster.
-When you're ready, deploy to Airflow or
-Kubernetes (using Argo) without code changes.
+Ploomber provides several features to experiment faster.
+When you're ready, deploy to Airflow or Kubernetes (using Argo) without code changes.

-Here's how a pipeline task looks like:
+Here's how pipeline tasks look like:

 <table>